xch89820/backbone-observe/README.md

         //...code...
     </script>

-## What's difference?
+## How to use?
-If you use **backbone-observe** to make up your application, every thing are same as the basal model of Backbone except the changing of value is an "asynchronous" processing and the events trigger are not in order to because the Object.observe.
+Every thing are same as Backbone documents except the processing of changing value at Backbone.Model is an **asynchronous** procedure.
 It means that you can not expect the value has changed after you invoke the `set` or `unset` function.
+Other important thing is the `change` events will not triggered in order because the Object.observe feature.

 Here is an example:

     var a = new Backbone.Observe.model({id: 'id', foo: 1, bar: 2, baz: 3});
     a.on("change:foo", function(model, val) {